 The survey party takes measurements, collects topographical and other data and also conducts soil surveys.

 2. Modern Approach

 In this method, necessary topographic and other maps including details of soil and geographical features of the area are obtained by Arial survey.

-Important Point to be Followed during Preliminary Survey
+Important Points to be Followed During Preliminary Survey

-1. The angle of traverse should be very accurately measured by theodolite.
+1. The angle of the traverse should be measured accurately by theodolite.

 2. The length of the centre line should be measured by using very good and accurate chaining method or by techometry or by modern instruments.